-The Supreme Court of Canada (SCC) issued a ground-breaking declaration of Aboriginal title on June 26, 2014.
-The Court's decision in Roger William (on behalf of the Tsilhqot'in Nation) v BC marks the first time that a court has granted Aboriginal title to a specific land area in Canada - in this case, over a remote valley in central British Columbia.
+The Supreme Court of Canada issued a ground-breaking declaration of Aboriginal title on June 26, 2014.
+The Court's decision in Roger William (on behalf of the Tsilhqot'in Nation) v BC marks the first time that a court has granted Aboriginal title to a specific land area in Canadai - in this case, over a remote valley in central British Columbia.
 The Court also found that British Columbia breached its duty to consult when it made land use planning decisions and issued forestry licences over the lands where title was claimed by the Tsilhqot'in First Nation.
 This decision provides both a road map for Aboriginal title claims and key signposts for other cases respecting treaties and land claims.
 It also sends a clear signal that government cannot ignore questions about Aboriginal title when taking actions such as issuing permits.
-On July 11, the SCC applied the test used in the Tsilhqot'in case to its decision in Grassy Narrows First Nation v Ontario (Natural Resources) (see sidebar on page 2).
+The application of this case in the treaty context will be clearer after the SCC delivers its decision on Keewatin, expected on July 11.

-Reaction to the SCC's decision has been swift.
+Reaction to the Supreme Court of Canada's (SCC) decision has been swift.
 Commentators have labelled it a "legal earthquake", a "game-changer" and, in one instance, predicted that "chaos" would result.
-For people who have been following SCC rulings since the Calder decision in 1973, this decision is simply the next chapter in a series of judicial decisions that increasingly require government to fulfill its obligations towards Aboriginal peoples in a timely way to lead to meaningful reconciliation.
+For people who have been following SCC rulings since the Calder decision in 1973, iii this decision is simply the next chapter in a series of judicial decisions that increasingly require government to fulfill its obligations towards Aboriginal peoples in a timely way to lead to meaningful reconciliation.